mangelesg/OMEM/README.md

 ## 1. Model Description

-The Offline Marine Ecosystem Model (OMEM) consists on a physical and marine ecosystem components forced with ocean currents, temperature and radiation from a parent model.
+I created the  Offline Marine Ecosystem Model (OMEM) for my Ph.D. dissertation, which can be found at [https://scholarspace.manoa.hawaii.edu/items/b8ae1b00-a65a-425d-9b21-2acb495068c3/full].
+The model consists on a physical and marine ecosystem components forced with ocean currents, temperature and radiation from a parent model.
 The physical component includes an advection-diffusion scheme forced by zonal and meridional velocities.
+The marine ecosystem features nutrients, phytoplankton, zooplankton, dissolved organic matter and particulate matter.
+A more complete description of the model is in the link to my dissertation above.

+All the biogeochemical tracers require an initial condition and a climatology for the domain’s open boundaries.
+The offline model also features inputs for surface deposition of dust, iron, nitrate and ammonia and interior sources of hydrothermal and sedimentary iron.

 The offline model is based on the Community Earth System Model (CESM) code.
-The OMEM's marine ecosystem is borrowed - except for some changes- from the Marine Biogeochemistry Library (MARBL) of CESM.
-The offline advection-diffusion scheme is based on the Parallel Ocean Program (POP).
+The OMEM's marine ecosystem is borrowed - except for some changes- from the Marine Biogeochemistry Library (MARBL) [https://github.com/marbl-ecosys/MARBL].
+The offline advection-diffusion scheme is based on the Parallel Ocean Program (POP) [to https://github.com/ESCOMP/POP2-CESM].
 The offline model also features inputs for surface deposition of dust, iron, nitrate and ammonia and interior sources of hydrothermal and sedimentary iron.
 OMEM is fully written in Python.
-To look at the original MARBL fortran code visit https://github.com/marbl-ecosys/MARBL, and to obtain more information about POP go to https://github.com/ESCOMP/POP2-CESM.

-## Input data:
+### Input data:

 OMEM requires daily data for: zonal and meridional velocities, temperature and short wave radiation.
 The velocities and temperature are in 3D lat-lon-depth, and short wave radiation is 2D (lat-lon).
 If desired, 2D surfaces fluxes for nitrate, iron and dust can be input (also daily).
 Interior fluxes of iron from deposition and hydrothermal vents can be added; these are only lat-lon-depth but do not vary on time.
-Initial Conditions are borrowed from CESM ()
+Initial Conditions and Boundary conditions can be borrowed from a low resolution parent model (for example CESM).
-Open Boundary Conditions were borrowed from a global run of CESM2.
-But they can be adapted to any fields you may like.
 They need to be input as 3D arrays and the code calculates the north, south, east and west arrays.

 |Field | Long Name | Input File Units | Model Units (modified in code) |
 |------|-----------|------------------|--------------------------------|